AnantarupaRoy/AnantarupaRoy.github.io/_posts/2021-05-20-tryhackme.markdown

 ```
 The sqlite_master table contains the following columns:

-Column Name	Description
+Column      Description
 type	      The type of database object such as table, index, trigger or view.
 name	      The name of the database object.
 tbl_name	  The table name that the database object is associated with.
 rootpage	  Root page.
 sql	        SQL used to create the database object.

 ```
 So I basically have to display the information stored in tbl_name column.